conda/conda/docs/source/building/recipe.rst

 There are example recipes for many conda packages in the `conda-recipes
 <https://github.com/continuumio/conda-recipes>`_ repo.

+NOTE: All recipe files, including meta.yaml and build scripts, are included in the final package archive which is distributed to users, so be careful not to put passwords or other sensitive information into recipes where it could leak to the public.

 The :ref:`conda skeleton <skeleton_ref>` command can help to make skeleton recipes for common repositories, such as `PyPI <https://pypi.python.org/pypi>`_.